-Mike Pompeo On Drone Strike That Killed Iran's Top Military Leader: 'We Got It Right'
+Trump, Pompeo, Esper Defend Killing Of Soleimani; Iranians Vow Revenge

 "Zarif is a propagandist of the first order," he added.
 "It's not new, we've heard these same lies before.
 It's fundamentally false."

-Pompeo's remarks come a day before a scheduled closed-door briefing on Iran that he and other top administration officials are slated to give to lawmakers on Capitol Hill Wednesday.

-He is expected to be joined by CIA Director Gina Haspel and Chairman of the Joint Chiefs of Staff Mark Milley.
+Pompeo is expected to be joined by CIA Director Gina Haspel and Chairman of the Joint Chiefs of Staff Mark Milley.
 The session comes as House Democrats are mulling ways to limit the president's authority to order military action in Iran unilaterally.

 At Tuesday's briefing, Pompeo was also asked about his decision to stay on as secretary of state instead of leaving his post, as he was widely expected to, in order to pursue an open Senate seat in Kansas.